 - Addiction.
 You’ve probably heard from advocates that cannabis isn’t addictive.
 This is true, in a sense.
 Opioids, for instance, can cause extremely adverse reactions when you stop using them because the body has become chemically dependent on the substance.
 In the case of cannabis usage, anecdotal evidence in studies have suggested that the body does not become chemically dependent on marijuana.
 That’s not to say, however, that your brain can’t start relying on marijuana to make you happy or help you sleep, or ease your pain.
 Marijuana is habit-forming in a similar way to caffeine in that you can become dependent on it.

 It makes sense, then, that the regular use of marijuana can leave you craving it, which may result in problems at work and in your social life.

 - Lung Dangers.
 While there is some evidence supporting the idea that cannabis does not affect the lungs, it simply can’t be denied that inhaling burnt plant and paper into your lungs isn’t good for you.
 This point is specific to smoking cannabis, of course, but is worth noting.
 Smoking introduces particulates into your throat, which is why you cough, and potentially your lungs if you inhale.
 As such, you may want to consider vaping your marijuana if you need the quick onset of effects, or choosing another method such as edibles, tinctures, or topicals.

 Is it safe to combine your natural and prescription meds?

 Daily Microdosing with Cannabis

-Doses of this size do not result in the classic euphoria of a cannabis “high”, and most patients will not experience any adverse side effects (such as red eyes, dry mouth, etc) with such a small dose.
+Doses of this size do not result in the classic euphoria of a cannabis “high,” and most patients are unlikely to experience any adverse side effects, such as red eyes, dry mouth, etc., with such a small dose.